Painting Kitchen Cabinets Without Sanding: Top Tips To Know

 Refixing the Drawers and Doors

-After leaving the paint to dry overnight for a minimum of 24 hours, the hardware is ready to be placed back on its place.
+After leaving the paint to dry overnight for a minimum of 24 hours, the hardware ready to place back in its place.

 - Ensure that the paint has dried up entirely on all the portions.
 If refixed with wet paint, scratches may develop on the surfaces.

-- Put the doors and drawers back on their original place from where they were removed.
+- Put the doors and drawers back in their original place from where they remove.
 Fasten the pivot screws back onto the frames and the doors.
 Do not forget to test them, ensuring that they are functioning correctly while opening and closing.

-It is essential to refurbish the kitchen occasionally so that look spic and span.
+It is essential to refurbish the kitchen occasionally so that looks spic and span.